Plastics - Chemistry Encyclopedia

 Protactinium - Chemistry Encyclopedia

-Planck, Max - Chemistry Encyclopedia
+Max Planck - Chemistry Encyclopedia

-Polymers, Natural - Chemistry Encyclopedia
+Natural Polymers - Chemistry Encyclopedia

 The word "polymer" means "many parts" (from the Greek poly, meaning "many," and meros, meaning "parts").
 Polymers are giant molecules with molar masses ranging from thousands to millions.

-Polymers, Synthetic - Chemistry Encyclopedia
+Synthetic Polymers - Chemistry Encyclopedia

 Polymers are large molecules composed of repeated chemical units.
 The smallest repeating unit is called a mer.

-Priestley, Joseph - Chemistry Encyclopedia
+Joseph Priestley - Chemistry Encyclopedia

 Joseph Priestley was a dissenting Unitarian minister in England at a time when adherence to the established Church of England was of great importance.
 Preaching was a difficult career for Priestley—because his Unitarian views were unpopular and because he spoke with a stammer.